Kishan-Ved/resume_generator/README.md

 - Open a Pull Request (PR) to the main repository.

-✨ `Pro Tip`: Before starting your work, always switch to the `main` branch and pull the latest changes using the remote `origin_user`.
+Before starting your work, always switch to the `main` branch and pull the latest changes using the remote `origin_user`.
 Then, jump right into Steps 5 to 10 to begin contributing!

 Happy Contributing!